A passage planner is a perfect way to make sure that all of your bases are covered.

 When laying out a plan, it is sorely tempting to plan the ideal route using ideal conditions.
 Sadly, neither exists.
 While the starting point and destination can remain constant, the reality is that your route will be determined by the speed of your boat, the weather conditions, crew capabilities and a host of other variables.
 Many variables simply cannot be accounted for.

 Your boat may have a top speed of 9 or 10 knots but its doubtful that can be sustained hour after hour, day after day.
-On a 35' / 10.7 m cruiser, 5 knots may be much more realistic.
+On a 35' / 10.7 m cruiser, 4 or 5 knots may be much more realistic.
 Your crew may be much happier having a decent breakfast and slipping at 0900 vs 0700 and grumpy.
 Sundowners at 1700 might be much more appealing than hunting for a slip at 2200 with that same grumpy crew!

 Nothing is worse than a schedule.
 Few things lead to real problems more than letting a schedule dictate your sailing plan.
 Schedules can kill you by pressing you to make decisions that are neither prudent nor safe.
 Plan your routes using realistic speeds and time frames.